RiiConnect24/RiiTube/README.md

 The code is extremely simple.
 All it does is:

-1. Use Inviduous API to search for videos, or browse trending or popular videos (probably tech-related because that's what Inviduous tends to grab).
+1. For YouTube, uses Inviduous API to search for videos, or browse trending or popular videos (probably tech-related because that's what Inviduous tends to grab).
+Or uses the Vimeo or Dailymotion API.
 2. Returns a playlist file in WiiMC format.
-3. Uses the pytube Python module to determine the exact URL of the video file, and proxies that to the Wii.
+3. Uses yt-dlp to download video file, and proxies that to the Wii.

-It's very simple, and I haven't seen any stuttering of the video or anything like that.